hashicorp/terraform-provider-aws/website/docs/r/autoscaling_group.html.markdown

 * `default_cooldown` - (Optional) The amount of time, in seconds, after a scaling activity completes before another scaling activity can start.
 * `launch_configuration` - (Optional) The name of the launch configuration to use.
 * `launch_template` - (Optional) Nested argument with Launch template specification to use to launch instances.
 Defined below.
-* `mixed_instance_policy` (Optional) Configuration block containing settings to define launch targets for Auto Scaling groups.
+* `mixed_instances_policy` (Optional) Configuration block containing settings to define launch targets for Auto Scaling groups.
 Defined below.
 * `initial_lifecycle_hook` - (Optional) One or more
   [Lifecycle Hooks](http://docs.aws.amazon.com/autoscaling/latest/userguide/lifecycle-hooks.html)
   to attach to the autoscaling group **before** instances are launched.
 The